accellera-official/cci/README.txt

 Licensing and Copyright

-   See the separate LICENSE and NOTICE files to determine your rights and responsiblities for using SystemC CCI Configuration.
+   See the separate LICENSE and NOTICE files to determine your rights and responsibilities for using SystemC CCI Configuration.

 User Documentation